This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 If a departure indicator, further along the spoor/platform also shows your train, wait by it instead.

-The spoors (platforms/tracks) are above street level, but if you have luggage etc you don’t have to use the stairs; which are likely to be the first exit down which you will come to.
+The spoors (platforms/tracks) are above street level, but if you will be OK with using the stairs, you can follow the crowd and take the first exit you will see.

 Amsterdam Centraal station is at the northern edge of the city centre, Dam Square in the heart of the city, is a 10-15 min walk away.